-OMG crying again? knock it off lol
+OMG crying again? lol

 The tears stopped and I instantly started laughing.